 For the very first network discovery, IP Fabric needs to be deployed with the OVA image (provided by us on request).
 Then the platform needs to have correct credentials to access active network devices via SSH/Telnet.
 The security perimeter needs to enable communication from the IP Fabric platform to network devices for mentioned CLI protocols.
 And optionally, you can provide a single IP address as a starting point for discovery.

-IP Fabric can discover all supported IP based active network devices.
-In general, it discovers switches, routers, firewalls, load-balancers, wan accelerators, wireless controllers, wireless access-points, SD-WAN (Versa, Cisco Viptela), cloud networks (AWS, Azure, NSX-T).
+IP Fabric can discover all supported IP-based active network devices.
+In general those are switches, routers, firewalls, load-balancers, WAN concentrators, wireless controllers, wireless access-points.

 If there is a vendor in your network that is currently not included in the supported matrix, it won’t be discovered and will be listed as unmanaged neighbor in the platform.
 We are implementing new vendors with almost every release, so feel free to ask your IP Fabric sales or technical representative about the road-map priorities for the next phase.
 Support for the vendor in question may have already been road-mapped.

 No, it isn't.
 It would add an unnecessary level of complexity for both IP Fabric engineers and the customers.
 Encryption key provisioning would need to be solved in case that filesystem or underlying block device is encrypted.
 This would require either passphrase prompt on every boot or integration into secret store on the deployment infrastructure side.
 We recommend to the customers to handle encryption at storage level (e.g., VMware Datastore).